 The equally stunning Manueline church is free.
 There’s a separate line for that too (to the right of the line at the main entrance), but it moved fairly quickly.

-If you don’t want to pay the high ticket price for the Jeronimos Monastery and want somewhere less touristy, try the jaw dropping 17th century Sao Vicente de Fora Monastery in the Alfama neighborhood of Lisbon.
+If you don’t want to pay the high ticket price for the Jeronimos Monastery and want somewhere less touristy, my Lisbon tip is to try the jaw dropping 17th century Sao Vicente de Fora Monastery in the Alfama neighborhood of Lisbon.

 Here’s my guide my guide to all the must see attractions in Lisbon’s Belem district.